abhi01-01/Url-shortner/README.md

 # Url-shortner
-This is web app which make a url short as well as unique.
+This web-app is created to shorten Urls.